 Later, Hikari and Kaname go to search for Manaka.
-Right around the same time, several surprising things happen and revelations are made.
+Right around the same time, several surprising things take place and revelations are made.
 It all culminates into an emotional conclusion for the series.

-I have to admit that after watching the first episode, I had some mixed feelings.
+I admit that after watching the first episode, I had some mixed feelings.
 On the one hand, I kind of liked the story, although I was finding Hikari to be a bit on the annoying side.
-However, I was having problems with using my willing suspension of disbelief about people being able to live underwater; it turns out that the concept of Ena, which allows them to breathe underwater, hadn’t been properly introduced by the end of the first episode.
+However, I was having problems with using my willing suspension of disbelief about people being able to live underwater.
+It turns out that the concept of Ena, which allows them to breathe underwater, hadn’t been properly introduced by the end of the first episode.

 I’d become so riveted with the series that when the first half reached its climax with the Ofunehiki, I was a little frustrated that I had to wait two weeks in order to find out what happened.
-When the second half of the series started, I have to admit that it was a bit of an adjustment to get used to the fact that a five-year timeskip had happened between the two episodes and that some of the cast members were noticeably older.
+When the second half of the series started, it was a bit of an adjustment to get used to the fact that a five-year timeskip had happened between the two episodes and that some of the cast members were noticeably older.

 I appreciated how there was a focus on the confusion for both those who returned from the surface after a five-year hibernation and those who stayed on the surface and aged five years.
 There’s a lot of raw emotion that’s prevalent in the second half of the series, but I found these emotions and reactions to be believable.

-Nagi no Asukara was quite a ride over its 26 episode run, and it’s definitely a series I’d like to rewatch again at some point.
+Nagi no Asukara was quite a ride over its 26-episode run, and it’s a series I’d like to rewatch again at some point.